 - Gonzaga's Unity Multicultural Education Center (UMEC) strives to build a community of equity and inclusion that guides and challenges all to respect and value human difference.

 - UMEC Mission statement: In alignment with Gonzaga's faith-inspired commitment to diversity, UMEC provides educational opportunities that cultivate mindfulness, intercultural development and support the benefits of a pluralistic and inclusive environment.
-Contact Ricardo Ortega with additional questions about UMEC and their services for undocumented students.

 - Gonzaga Financial Aid - Kelly Wentz